hms-dbmi/viv/tutorial/README.md

 > by `raw2ometiff` - `LZW`, `zlib`, and `Uncompressed` as well as `jpeg` compression for 8 bit data.
 Support
 > for JPEG-2000 for >8 bit data is planned.
 Please open an issue if you would like this more immediately.

-If your OME-TIFF image has many [TIFF IFDs](https://en.wikipedia.org/wiki/TIFF#Multiple_subfiles), which correspond to indvidual time-z-channel sub-images, please generate an `offsets.json` file as well for remote HTTP viewing.
-This file contains the byte offsets to each IFD and allows fast interaction with remote data:
+The TIFF file format is not designed for the cloud, and therefore certain images are less suitable to be natively read remotely.
+If your OME-TIFF image contains large non-XY dimensions (e.g. Z=100, T=50), you are likely to experience latencies when switching planes in Avivator due to seeking the file over HTTP.
+We recommend generating an index (`offsets.json`) that contains the byte-offsets for each plane to complement OME-TIFF, solving this latency issue and enabling fast interactions.

  ```bash
  $ pip install generate-tiff-offsets